-68. Subsection (ed) provides that a violation of this section is a crime.
-The subsection applies to a parent, guardian, or individual with whom a child has been placed for adoption who transfers custody of a child-in violation of subsection (a).
-It also applies to a person who receives or solicits the transfer of a child and an intermediary who facilitates the transfer of a child-in violation of subsection (c).
+8. Subsection (d) provides that a violation of this section is a crime.
+The subsection applies to a parent who transfers custody of a child in violation of subsection (a).
+It also applies to a person who receives or solicits the transfer of a child and an intermediary who facilitates the transfer of a child in violation of subsection (c).